Patrick Lansdon, Ph.D.

 Clinton Rice, Ph.D.

 Clinton received a B.S. in Biology and a B.A. in Journalism from American University before earning his Ph.D. in Biology from the University of Iowa.
 His doctoral thesis focused on variation in polyglutamine repeats in fruit fly genes.
-Clinton arrived at the University of Kansas to study the roles of junctional proteins in fly epithelial morphogenesis in the lab of Dr. Robert Ward.
+Clinton arrived at the University of Kansas to study the roles of junctional proteins in fly epithelial morphogenesis in the lab of Dr. Robert Ward (Department of Molecular Biosciences).
 He is passionate about teaching and is pursuing a career in undergraduate education.
 To this end, he accepted a fellowship in the IRACDA program and is currently teaching a course at KU.

 Grey Gustafson, Ph.D.